tinacms/tina.io/content/docs/tina-cloud/connecting-site.md

 const schema = defineSchema({
   config: {
     token: '<Your Read Only Token>' // generated on app.tina.io,
-    clientID: '<Your Client ID>', // generated on app.tina.io branch,
+    clientId: '<Your Client ID>', // generated on app.tina.io branch,
   },
   collections: [